Charter schools regroup after big California election loss

 Studies on charters’ academic results show mixed results.

-A natural pivot for the California Charter Schools Association could be the nonpartisan race for the state’s top education official, but Borden said the group has not decided how much support to give its favored candidate, Marshall Tuck, a former Los Angeles charter schools executive.
+A natural pivot for the California Charter Schools Association Advocates could be the nonpartisan race for the state’s top education official, but Borden said the group has not decided how much support to give its favored candidate, Marshall Tuck, a former Los Angeles charter schools executive.

 Tuck is running in November against state lawmaker Tony Thurmond, whom teachers unions have backed.